RELIGIOUS STUDIES

 Learning Outcomes

-Minors in Religion and Society and Ethics complement programs from business to law enforcement to health in revealing the religious components of contemporary life.
+Minors in Religion and Society, as well as Ethics complement programs from business to law enforcement to health in revealing the religious components of contemporary life.

 Graduates with Religious Studies majors and minors have gone on to diverse careers in national security, medicine, social work, counseling, education, and ministry.